A local bad boy and one of the first characters to encounter the Blob. He and Meg are also the first to find out where the blob came from.

 - The Ace: Everyone in town seems to like him, not only because he is an incredible football player, but a total Nice Guy.

 - Cruel and Unusual Death: Not that the other deaths by the Blob weren't horrific, but the later victims at least died quickly.
-Paul and the hobo's deaths were slow and lingering.
+Paul's death was slow and lingering.

 - Decoy Protagonist: The film's opening credits are spent showing him winning a football game with Meg cheering him on.
 Next twenty minutes are about his date with Meg, then he gets snacked on by the blob.